RGBCube/site/site/blog/nix-iceberg.md

 The [`boolean-option` GitHub organization](https://github.com/boolean-option) allows flakes to be configured.
 Let's say you have a flake that provides a binary.
-Let's also assume you can run it with the following Nix CLI invokation:
+Let's also assume you can run it with the following Nix CLI invocation:

 ```sh
 nix run github:me/hello-world